syedeshah/SESCV/README.md

 # SESCV
-Personal version of public Resume classes
+Personal version of public Resume classes - alternative formating for a basic resume inspired by AltaCV